Skip to main content

 Procedure.
 To configure an export process:

-2. Click the icon and select Configure.
-If this option is grayed out, it indicates that your data preparation process or resolution process have not yet been configured.
+2. Click the warning icon and select "Configure".
+If this option is grayed out, it indicates that your data preparation process or resolution process has not yet been configured.

-Optionally, to reuse an existing configuration from another export process, click Upload and select a JSON file the desired configuration.
+Optionally, to reuse an existing configuration from another process, select "Upload" and select a JSON file that contains the desired configuration.

-The Configure Export Process wizard displays the Process Details step.
-If you've uploaded a JSON file, all the fields and options will be pre-defined which you can modify or leave as is.
+The Export Process Configuration wizard displays the Process Details step.
+If you've uploaded a JSON file, all the fields and options will be predefined, which you can modify or leave as is.

 3. Configure the following process details: